kaihendry/dabase.com/content/blog/Sharing_email.md

 * When a new colleague joins, he/she won't be able to access conversions before he/she joined

-To share a message in the past, what I've seen people do is create an **.eml** attachment, which is horrible compared to a mailing archive URL.
-Most email clients cannot open a **.eml** attachment except Outlook.
+To share a message in the past, what I've seen people do is create an **.eml** attachment.
+Referring to attachment in my experience is incredibly awkward compared to a URL you just click.

 # Fastmail